Oscar Adelman, Co-Founder and CEO

 There’s never going to be a perfect time to leave what you’re doing and start a company.
 It may seem that the more experience you have and larger your financial cushion is, the easier it will be – and therefore you should “wait a few years” – but having watched older and smarter people around me fall into this trap, I knew I did not want to do the same.
 You’ll always need more.
 Sometimes, having less helps you take bigger risks and run faster.
 Frankly, having limited financial and family obligations means working more – which is crucial in the beginning stages of building a company since you’ll have a thousand things to do and only time for a few each day.
 If you have an idea, go start exploring it – today.

-We would like to thank Oscar and Yana for speaking with us.
+We would like to thank Oscar for speaking with us.